jonasthewolf/gsn2x/README.md

  - C05: The should be more than one usage of the same `level`.
  - C06: All module names must be unique.
  - C07: All IDs must be unique across all modules.
+ - C08: All elements must be reachable from the root elements.
+        This message can e.g. happen if there are multiple independent graphs where one contains circular references only.

 The checks (Cxx) always apply to the complete set of input files.